scottgl9/android-vectortext/README.md

-# VerText - AI-Powered Android Messaging App
+# Vertext - AI-Powered Android Messaging App

 An intelligent, feature-rich SMS/MMS messaging application for Android with semantic search, AI assistance, and beautiful Material You design.